 The Tax group is a commercially minded and pragmatic multi-discipline team, with the capacity and experience to advise on all aspects of UK taxation from corporation, income and capital taxes, through to VAT and stamp duties.
 We can also advise on cross-border issues, including the impact of anti-avoidance legislation and double tax treaty application.

-The team is ranked within Tier 1 for Corporate Tax in the South East by Legal 500, and Philippa Roles is ranked in Band 1 and listed as a leading tax lawyer in the Thames Valley by Chambers & Partners.
+The team is ranked within Tier 1 for Corporate Tax in the South East by Legal 500.

 We regularly advise both UK and international SMEs on tax optimal restructuring options for their businesses; recently many of these have taken the form of demergers to carve out parts of the business for subsequent sale, the increase in which has been a response to the UK targeted anti-avoidance legislation on winding up companies.